aiven/inkless/inkless/KnownChallenges.md

 then the same approach from the Tiered Storage plugin can be valid:
 There is a compression checker that validates if the first batch is compressed.
 If it is not, then a _compression per chunk_ (where a chunk is configurable size, e.g. 8MiB).

+### Zero Copying & Cache Ownership

+How can we minimize data copying (and possibly enable zero-copying?)

+What component is responsible for caching?

+#### Answer

+Producing records in Kafka currently involves copying and modification to assign offsets.
+Since we will continue to provide the same validation frontend, there isn't an opportunity to remove a copy operation.

+However, it may be possible to directly send from the in-memory buffers to object storage.
+This is an optimization that we should attempt to include in the API design.
+Whatever component is responsible for the data format will also be responsible for managing memory buffers.
+If the data format is plugin-controlled, this may lead to ownership complications and potential for resource leaks.

+Fetching will be strictly less efficient than the existing sendfile system, which can serve directly from the OS cache.
+Populating an in-memory cache will always involve a socket-to-memory copy, and serving from that cache will involve a memory-to-socket copy.
+If a distributed zonal cache is used, there will be additional memory-to-socket and socket-to-memory copies.

+Compaction will always require copying into user-memory buffers, and is not an opportunity for zero copy optimizations.
+Compaction reads could either be backed by the object cache, or be performed by dedicated direct reads.
+Writes from compaction will likely be larger files, and require streaming/multipart uploads.

+We should place responsibility for caching and zero-copy-optimization within Kafka.
+Operations across plugin interfaces should be best-effort zero-copy when available, but without expecting the plugin to perform caching.

 ### Multitenant metadata-plane + control-plane